UPDATED FEB 3, 2020

 It’s clear by now that there’s no shortage of healthy food in Los Angeles.
 But there are a few local restaurants that take clean eating to the next level.
 Healthy and truly delicious?
 Yep, these places check both boxes.

-Café Gratitude’s large menu is filled with plant-based, organic, self-affirming food that will not only wow your taste buds, but also leave you feeling Grateful/Awesome/Liberated (the list goes on…) depending on what you order.
+Café Gratitude’s large menu is filled with plant-based, organic, self-affirming food that will wow your taste buds.
+From shareable starters to sandwiches, wraps, and large entrées, they've got you covered whether you're popping in for a quick bite or want to settle in and stay for awhile.
 If you’re not sure what to get, try the Whole/Macrobiotic Bowl — it’s a fan favorite.
-And with several locations all over LA, you can treat yourself no matter where you are.
+And with locations the Arts District, Larchmont, and Venice, you can treat yourself no matter where you are.

 This charming eatery in Melrose is committed to serving dishes that health-conscious eaters can get behind.
 That's why they source all of their ingredients from local farmers and don't introduce anything artificial into the culinary creations they whip up.
-Plus, they've got something to satisfy every craving, from vegan burgers served on a gluten-free bun to all-day brunch bites (like their Blueberry Multigrain Pancakes).
+Plus, they've got something to satisfy every craving, from vegan burgers served on a gluten-free bun to all-day brunch bites (like their Matcha Granola).
 And if you’re in a rush, you can grab a pre-made bento box or sushi from the deli.

-Healthy food doesn’t always mean salads and quinoa — thank goodness.
-And Tocaya Organica proves just that with their modern, organic Mexican food.
-They offer a healthier take on street food classics, and almost everything on the menu is customizable based on your preferences.
-If you are craving a salad, you won’t find run-of-the-mill ones here.
+Healthy food doesn’t always mean salads and quinoa.
+And Tocaya Organica proves just that with their modern approach to Mexican food.
+They offer a better-for-you take on street food classics (think tacos, burritos, quesadillas), and almost everything on the menu is customizable.
+If do happen to be craving a salad, you won’t find run-of-the-mill ones here.
 Dive into their flavor-packed namesake salad with your choice of protein and cheese and thank us later.
 Maybe the best news?
-There are several Tocaya Organica outposts across LA with more on the way, so chances are, there’s one close to you.
+There are a handful Tocaya Organica outposts across LA with more on the way, so chances are there’s one close to you.